frankdeng8/kubernetes-the-hard-way-oci/docs/03-compute-resources.md

 ssh opc@<controller-0 public IP>
 ```

-## Kubernetes Public IP Address(Load balancer)
+## Kubernetes Public IP Address(Public Load balancer)

-Create a load balancer fronting the Kubernetes API Servers.
+Create a public load balancer fronting the Kubernetes API Servers.
-The load balancer static IP address will be the public IP address for Kubernetes.
+The public IP address of the load balancer will be the public IP address for Kubernetes.

 ### Security list